Last Updated on 23/06/2026

 8. Mahanadi River (900 km)

 Occupying the position of being one of the major river systems in the east-central region of the subcontinent, Mahanadi river travels over a distance of about 900 kms before draining out at the Bay of Bengal.
 Famous for the Hirakud Dam, the river is a life-giving source for the people residing in the states of Chhattisgarh and Odisha.
 The term Mahanadi is derived from the Sanskrit terms where Maha means great and Nadi means river.
-Being seasonal in nature for most parts, the exact origin location of the river is impossible to pinpoint but it can precisely be located at the Eastern Ghats.
+The river originates from the Sihawa hills in Chhattisgarh.

 - Length: 900 km